monarch-initiative/kghub-downloader/README.md

 ```
 downloader --output_dir example_output --tags zfin_gene_to_phenotype example.yaml
 ```
+Note: If your YAML file is named `download.yaml`, the argument can be omitted from the CLI call.
+For example, `downloader --output_dir example_output` is equivalent to `downloader --output_dir example_output download.yaml`

 **Parameters:**
 - `yaml_file`: List of files to download in YAML format.
 Defaults to "download.yaml"